jonsag/OctoPrint-DetailedProgress/README.md

 If you also want to display layer progress, height progress or time to filament change, you will have to install the plugin [DisplayLayerProgress](https://plugins.octoprint.org/plugins/DisplayLayerProgress).
 Follow setup instructions for that plugin.

+You will probably want to disable 'Printer Display' in the settings for DisplayLayerProgress.

 ## Configuration

 ### Manual Config File